 Young People’s Workshops

-This workshop is designed to support young people ages 15-23 who have experienced the death of a brother, sister or parent.
+This workshop is designed to support young people ages 14-19 who have experienced the death of a brother, sister or parent.
 Each group consists of 5-8 participants all who are given opportunities for input into planning the workshop.
-These all day workshops aim to help youth with their grief by giving them an opportunity to express themselves through discussion, music, art activities, sharing keepsakes and photos etc. in a safe, confidential environment with other young grievers.
-These groups are facilitated by a health care professional and a trained young bereaved person.
+These workshops aim to help youth with their grief by giving them an opportunity to express themselves through discussion, music, art activities, sharing keepsakes and photos etc. in a safe, confidential environment with other young grievers.
+These groups are facilitated by a health care professional.

 Children’s Grief Support Groups

-This group, for children ages 7-14 who have experienced the death of a brother, sister or parent, is designed to support and encourage the unique needs of young grieving children.
+This group, for children ages 7-13 who have experienced the death of a brother, sister or parent, is designed to support and encourage the unique needs of young grieving children.
 Through discussion, play and art activities children are able to understand their experiences of death and loss and connect with each other in a supportive, safe and nurturing atmosphere.
-Each group consists of 5-7 participants and is facilitated by a health care professional and a trained young bereaved person.
+Each group consists of 5-7 participants and is facilitated by health care professionals.

-We have over 800 families who receive our newsletter each month.
-It contains thoughtful articles, stories, poems, upcoming program and event information as well as the names of the children who we are remembering that month.
+Over 900 families receive our newsletter each month.
+It contains articles, stories, poems, upcoming program and event information as well as the names of the children who we are remembering that month.
 If you would like to receive the newsletter, either by mail or e-mail, contact Cathy Howe at 519-686-1573 or email@example.com.